aristanetworks/avd-workshops/workshops/jinja-yaml.md

 # Final Output - Tying It All Together

-Lets put our full YAML data models below, as well as the output that is generated for `spine1-2` and `leaf1-2`:
+Let's put our full YAML data models below, as well as the output that is generated for `spine1-2` and `leaf1-2`:

 ??? eos-config annotate "global.yml"